EnginKosure/js_albums_project/README.md

 ### TODO's

-- Implement the whole logic also with React.
+- Implement the whole logic also with React and Flask or Django.
 - Another call to return the photos of selected album.
 - Add a Helper file to show other call examples in the embedded terminal.
+- Add Tooltip for buttons that explains the functionality.